ADALS 2026 · APAC Digital Inclusion & Accessibility Leadership Summit

 A few things worth knowing before you fill this in:

 • Sessions run in English.
 ADALS 2026 is a pan-regional dialogue, so the working language is English.
-You do not need to be a native speaker — you do need to be comfortable presenting and taking part in discussion in English.
+You do not need to be a native speaker, but you do need to be comfortable presenting and taking part in discussion in English.

 • In person in Taipei.
 ADALS 2026 runs as an in-person summit; sessions are not streamed or held remotely.
 Taking part means joining us in Taipei on 17 and 18 September.